atoponce/d-note/INSTALL.md

 If you are getting any internal service errors make sure to verify that the files in /var/www/dnote/dnote are readable by the webserver, and that /var/www/dnote/dnote/data/hashcash.db is writable as well.

+If you have trouble getting the app to load using uwsgi, try setting up a dnote.wsgi file (as in the Apache directions above) and using uwsgi-file in the uwsgi.ini file instead of module, like this:

+    [uwsgi]
+    socket = /tmp/dnote.sock
+    chdir = /var/www/dnote
+    plugin = python
+    wsgi-file = /var/www/dnote.wsgi
+    processes = 4
+    threads = 2
+    stats = 127.0.0.1:9192
+    uid = www-data
+    gid = www-data
+    logto = /var/log/dnote.log